k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Queries Helpers

 An SQL statement can be preceded by the **EXPLAIN** keyword or by the **EXPLAIN QUERY PLAN** phrase.
 The SQL statement then behaves like a query and returns information about the SQL statement’s operations if the EXPLAIN keyword or phrase is omitted.

-Using **EXPLAIN** and **EXPLAIN QUERY PLAN** is intended for interactive analysis and troubleshooting only.
+**EXPLAIN** and **EXPLAIN QUERY PLAN** are intended for interactive analysis and troubleshooting only.

 Example: